-Aire Tip: Look to the “dirty 30” when diagnosing pressure drop problems: the last 30 feet of pipes, hoses and connectors leading to the machine.
+Aire Tip: Look to the “dirty 30” when diagnosing pressure drop problems: the last 30 feet of pipes, hoses, and connectors leading to the machine.

-Dirty, Undersized or Marginally Sized Filtration
+Dirty, Undersized, or Marginally Sized Filtration

 Filtration issues are another common culprit for pressure drop.
 A dirty line filter can cause a 6 PSI drop all by itself.
-A clean filter typically results in pressure drop of 2 PSI or less.
-That extra 4 PSI could be costing you thousands of dollars a year, while replacing the filter will cost less than $500.
+A clean filter typically results in a pressure drop of 2 PSI or less.
+That extra 4 PSI could be costing you thousands of dollars a year while replacing the filter will cost less than $500.